 Before applying the new material to the object, make sure Apply to object is selected in the Toolbar.
 This ensures the new material is applied only to the object on which you drag the material.
 If Replace material is selected, the material on all objects that use the same material will be replaced.

-From the Material Manager, drag the new material to the object in the scene.
+From the Materials dock, drag the new material to the object in the scene.

 In our example, the duplicate material is now applied to one of the deck chairs.
 The other deck chair uses the original material which is unchanged.

 If you want to keep a copy of the new material for later use, or use it in another Twinmotion project, add it to the User Library.